TerrorSquad/docker-magento-quick-install/README.md

     bin/mysql-root < dump.sql
     ```

-    > We using root user here instead of the regular magento user because many Magento 2 dumps have DEFINER root in them, which prefents regular users from importing.
+    > We using root user here instead of the regular magento user because many Magento 2 dumps have DEFINER root in them, which prevents regular users from importing.

 - Set the default Magento 2 Base URLs